 According to an article in Minority Nurse, nurses feel less productive when floating as their time is spent searching for supplies or seeking help from nurses on the unit.
 This is very true!
 I experience floating and I’m intimidated every time I ask anything from one nurse to another.
 I feel like I am more a liability than an asset in the station.
 I feel like dragging other nurses because of my ignorance.

 Inequality of patient assignments

 Nurses who float to unfamiliar units can get stuck either with less challenging patients or with the most difficult cases.
-Regular staff on that station may have the tendency to be a bias of giving patient care assignment to the nurse floaters.
+Regular staff on that station may have the tendency to be a bias of giving patient care assignments to the nurse floaters.

 Characteristics such as confusion may add to the complexity of care of patients.
 Recognizing this information may provide opportunities for recommendations of quality improvement projects related to patient care (MedSurg Nursing).

-Risk for errors and patient falls
+The risk for errors and patient falls

 For floor nurses who must take float assignments when their unit’s census is low or to fill staffing shortages across the hospital due to absences, vacancies, or high-acuity levels, floating can be a major source of job dissatisfaction (Minority Nurse, 2014).